fsprojects/FAKE/help/markdown/fake-template.md

 <pre><code class="lang-bash">
 dotnet new fake
 </code></pre>
 This will create a default `build.fsx` file, a `paket.dependencies` file used to mangage your build dependencies and two shell scripts `fake.sh` and `fake.cmd`.
 The shell scripts are used to bootstrap and run FAKE.
-All of the arguments are passed direcly to FAKE so you can run:
+All of the arguments are passed directly to FAKE so you can run:
 <pre><code class="lang-bash">
 .\fake.cmd build
 </code></pre>